 Salute to this guy, almost 150 kg at back on such a terrain and low altitude

 Tengboche is a midway station on the trail to the base camp.
 In the village is an important Buddhist monastery – Tengboche Monastery, which is the largest gompa in the Khumbu region.
-Lodge stay at Tengboche was awesome as the owner’s son was huge Bollywood fan and he was very happy to serve us.
+Lodge stay at Tengboche was awesome as the owner’s son was a huge Bollywood fan and he was very happy to serve us.
 Charging a phone here would cost around 200 bucks and he didn’t ask for a single penny.
-Bhakthi (owner’s son)-we loved your kind nature boy and will remember you for entire life.
+Bhakthi (owner’s son)-we loved your kind nature boy and will remember you for your entire life.

 Day 4 -Tengboche to Pheriche (4243m)~ 4-5 hours of hiking